Research drives the cattle industry forward

 For details on research proposals funded in 2017, click here.

-The next research proposal intake deadline is April 20th, 2018 for both the ABP & SCAIDF Joint Call for Letters of Intent, as well as the SCAIDF Call for Research Proposals
+The next research proposal intake deadline is September 28th, 2018 for the SCAIDF Call for Research Proposals

 FAQs: Research applications